 ‘On the authority of Ali who says that when we came to Medina, we got fruits to eat and they did not agree with us.
 We fell ill.
 The Holy Prophet (p) would often inquire about Badr.
 When we got the news that the pagans were coming, the Prophet (p) set out for Badr.
 Badr is the name of a well and here we reached before the arrival of the infidels.’

-This version clearly states that the Prophet (p) had set out, when he had been informed of the advance of the Quraish and that he ordered a halt when he had come to Badr.
+This version clearly states that the Prophet (p) had set out when he had been informed of the advance of the Quraish and that he ordered a halt when he had come to Badr.
 This report makes no mention of the trade caravan.

-With these texts before us no further argument is called for.
+With these texts before us, no further argument is called for.
 The following facts may, however, serve to set at rest doubts, if any:

-1. All the expeditions sent from time to time by the Prophet (p) to harass the caravans of the Quriahs had comprised from twenty to two hundred men, but none of them had ever included a single Ansari.
+1. All the expeditions sent from time to time by the Prophet (p) to harass the caravans of the Quriahs had comprised twenty to two hundred men, but none of them had ever included a single Ansari.
 The historians explicitly mention this fact and feel called upon to do so, as the Ansar had not committed themselves to fight outside Medina.
-Consequently, it is obvious that the Ansar should not have been there with the Muslim army in case it had merely aimed at falling upon a trade-caravan.
+Consequently, it is obvious that the Ansar should not have been there with the Muslim army in case it had merely aimed at falling upon a trade caravan.

-On the contrary we find that the Ansar constituted the major portion of the Muslim force on this occasion-out of 305 only 74 being the Muhajirs, and the rest Ansar.
+On the contrary, we find that the Ansar constituted the major portion of the Muslim force on this occasion-out of 305 only 74 being the Muhajirs, and the rest Ansar.
 This is then a conclusive argument establishing the fact that the Quraish had already been reported to be making for Medina before the Muslims moved from the city.
-It was for this reason that the Prophet (p) addressed the Ansar for it was now time to itillize their services.
+It was for this reason that the Prophet (p) addressed the Ansar for it was now time to utilize their services.